textvec/textvec/README.md

 - TfpfVectorizer
 - SifVectorizer

 Most of the vectorization techniques you can find in articles<sup>1,2,3</sup>.
-If you see any method with wrong name or reference pls commit!
+If you see any method with wrong name or reference please commit!

 ------------------